Digital-Business-Council/Access-Point/docs/appendix_B.md

     b.
 The requester receives the response but cannot discover the location of the Participant’s Digital Capability Publisher;

     c.
 End flow.

+## SUC013 Remove DCP Alias Address

+### Purpose
+This use case describes the steps to remove a DCP Alias Address record from the Digital Capability Locator.

+### Assumptions
+ 1. The participant no longer trades or decides not to participate in eDelivery.
+ 2. The Digital Capability Publisher or the participant can request removal the participant’s DCP Alias Address, so long as they can be authenticated and their permissions allow this.
+ 3. The requester could be removing the record before adding a new one.

+### Pre-conditions
+ 1. The participant has an existing DCP Alias Address record.

+### Post-conditions
+ 1. The participant’s DCP Alias Address record is no longer discoverable on the Digital Capability Locator.

+### Basic Flow
+ 1. The Digital Capability Publisher or participant itself sends a request to the Digital Capability Locator to remove the participant’s DCP Alias Address record;
+ 2. The Digital Capability Locator receives the request;
+ 3. The Digital Capability Locator checks the requester is authorised to request the record to be removed;
+ 4. The Digital Capability Locator checks the request format is correct;
+ 5. The Digital Capability Locator locates the participant’s record;
+ 6. The Digital Capability Locator removes the participant’s DCP Alias Address record;
+ 7. The Digital Capability Locator sends a response to the requester confirming the location has been removed;
+ 8. End flow.

+### Exception Flows
+ 1. At step 3, the Digital Capability Locator determines the requester is not authorised to perform a removal of the Digital Address;
+ 2. At step 4, the Digital Capability Locator is unable to remove the DCP Alias Address record successfully because the request format is not valid;

+    a.
+The Digital Capability Locator sends an error message response to the requester;

+    b.
+End flow.
+ 3. At step 5, the Digital Capability Locator cannot find a DCP Alias Address Record for the participant;

+    a.
+The Digital Capability Locator sends an error message response to the requester;

+    b.
+End flow.